ecohealthalliance/ebola-seasonality/README.md

 This is a repo for EHA work on modeling the seasonality of ebola in Bangladesh.
 Current focus is:

--   Using current
+-   Using current serology data to describe seasonality in bats
--   Understanding how camel trade influences MERS dynamics
--   Evaluating whether MERS is sustainable in camel populations or requires repreated spill-over from another reservoir to be maintained
+-   Parameterizing and simulating an SIR model

 # Project organization: